Rajpratik71/Mininet-wiki/Simple-Router.md

 ```
 Keep this terminal open, as you will need the mininet command line for debugging.
 Now, use another terminal to continue the next step.
 (Do not press ctrl-z.)

-Mininet requires a controller, which we implemented in POX.
+Mininet requires a controller, which we implemented in POX (revision f95dd1a81584d716823bbf565fa68254416af603).
 To run the controller, use the following command:

 ```no-highlight
 > cd ~/cs144_lab3/